 Are you newly unemployed due to Covid-19?
 Have you been furloughed?
 Are you in the process of being made redundant?
 Do you want to retrain to move into a different type of job?

-Manchester City Council and its partners can support you by directing you to employment opportunities, training, advice, guidance, free support sessions, and more.
+Manchester City Council and its partners can support you by directing you to employment opportunities, training, advice, guidance, free support

-Visit www.manchester.gov.uk/helptogetwork and complete a short form to request support.
+Visit www.manchester.gov.uk/helptogetwork and complete a short